cjpais/writing/serve/day/oct26_2020/index.md

 A few notable things are happening that I'm willing to share.

 * I am going to buy a van and live in it.
-*
+* I am shifting focus from note-taking/tools-for-thought to climbing
+* I am climbing El Cap in 2021

 Because of all this going on I may be sharing and interacting less on a daily basis as I focus on research and making decisions.
+This is where the majority of my time is